NoorEIT/ourproject100/readme.txt

-This is our group project
+This is our group project, Noor and folks